Kerala backwaters: Kozhikode

 Kozhikode has backwaters which are largely unexplored by tourist hordes.
 Elathur, the Canoly Canal and the Kallayi River are favourite haunts for boating and cruising.
 Korapuzha, the venue of the Korapuzha Jalotsavam, is a popular water sports destination.

 Malappuram

-The coastal region of Malappuram contains the backwaters like Biyyam, Manoor, Veliyankode, Kodinhi, etc. Biyyam backwater which lies south of Bharathappuzha river (which is also the second longest river of Kerala) is the largest among them.
-Biyyam backwater and Conolly Canal together empties into Arabian Sea near Puthuponnani promontory.
+The coastal region of Malappuram contains backwaters like Biyyam, Manoor, Veliyankode, Kodinhi, etc. Biyyam backwater, which lies south of the Bharathappuzha River (which is also the second-longest river in Kerala), is the largest among them.
+Biyyam backwater and Conolly Canal together empty into the Arabian Sea near the Puthuponnani promontory.